Home » Here’s How Much Someone Spent On A Ferrari Prototype They Can’t Even Legally Drive, And Why It’s Not As Dumb As It Sounds

 ADVERTISEMENT

 Yesterday I witnessed something that, to me, seemed ridiculous.
 Someone spent a lot of money on a Ferrari 458 Italia (which you can buy for $250,000) that had been turned into a poorly-built, non-street-legal prototype vehicle for the Ferrari LaFerrari.
-Janky wires abound, the battery is in the passenger’s footwell, the nose has been covered in a hideous black bumper, there are mysterious access panels built into the rear quarter panels — it’s ugly, poorly built, and cannot be driven legal on public roads.
+Janky wires abound, the battery is in the passenger’s footwell, the nose has been covered in a hideous black bumper, there are mysterious access panels built into the rear quarter panels — it’s ugly, poorly built, and cannot be driven legally on public roads.
 And yet, here’s how much someone spent on it, and why I think it’s both a terrible deal and also a good one.

-One thing I’ve learned watching auctions with Beau at Pebble Beach is: What goes into a car’s value is a complicated concoction that blends some engineering with a bit more styling with a bit more scarcity and then with absolutely enormous amount of history/pedigree.
+One thing I’ve learned watching auctions with Beau at Pebble Beach is: What goes into a car’s value is a complicated concoction that blends some engineering with a bit more styling with a bit more scarcity and then with an absolutely enormous amount of history/pedigree.
 Two vehicles that are almost exactly identical can command totally different prices depending upon who owned it, what it was used for, whether it was ever made famous by some advertisement or movie appearance or by race wins, and on and on.

 Vidframe Min Top